webix-hub/docs/data/spreadsheet/math.md

 - *Sheet_Name!Cells_Range* - to refer to a range of cells from other sheet, e.g. =SUM(Countries!B2:B3)
 - *Sheet_Name!Named_Range* - to refer to a named range from other sheet, e.g. =SUM(Countries!DATA)

-There are other examples of how you can use cross references in multi sheets:
+Here are some use cases that demonstrate how you can use cross references in multi sheets:

-- reference formula results from a different sheet, e.g. =Data!B8*D13 (where B8, D13 are cells from the "Data" sheet)
+- provide reference to a cell from a different sheet, e.g. =Data!B8*D13 (where B8 is a cell from the "Data" sheet)
-- fill a chart from a different sheet, e.g. =SPARKLINE(Countries!DATA,"splineArea","#6666FF") (where "DATA" is a named range from the "Countries" sheet)
+- fill a chart with data from a different sheet, e.g. =SPARKLINE(Countries!DATA,"splineArea","#6666FF") (where "DATA" is a named range from the "Countries" sheet)
-- fill a dropdown with a range data from a different sheet, e.g. by setting the range in the "Add dropdown" dialog as follows: Countries!NAMES (where "NAMES" is a named range from the "Countries" sheet)
+- fill a dropdown with a data range from a different sheet, e.g. by referecning the range in the "Add dropdown" dialog as: Countries!NAMES (where "NAMES" is a named range from the "Countries" sheet)

 {{sample 65_spreadsheet/01_basic/09_multisheet_math.html}}